jeremytammik/tbc/a/1766_khl_snoop.md

 <!---

+- KHL Snoop
+John D'Alessandro, Software Engineer at [KLH Engineers, PSC](http://www.klhengrs.com) We at KLH Engineers decided to roll our own Revit Snoop tool a while ago and we thought we’d show it to you so you can check it out.
+We released it as a class library on our GitHub so that others can use it in their own tools and solutions.
+We’re also accepting issues and PRs, so the more people use the tool the better it’ll get.
+Let me know if you have any feedback on it or questions.
+The repo is at [KLH Engineers RevitDeveloperTools](https://github.com/klhengineers/RevitDeveloperTools).
+It has some similarities and overlap with  [RevitLookup](), and adds a number of features not available there.
+The README includes a feature list comparing the two snooping tools:

+- 15623936 [Revit API, pull text from annotation tags.]

 - vertex handling
   [Q] When processing meshes or other collections of triangles, is there any way to know if one vertex is shared by multiple triangles?
   Thus the final data does not have to contain duplicated vertices, and reuse the vertex index only, in order to save data size.